LeWimbes/dtn7-rs/README.md

 ### Usage

-While the `esp` branch hosts the version that successfully compiles for the ESP32, the `master` branch contains a version which compiles for an x86 system.
+While the `dtn7-esp` branch hosts the version that successfully compiles for the ESP32, the `dtn7-esp-x86` branch contains a version which compiles for an x86 system.
 This version still uses `hyper`, `axum` and in some parts `tokio` and provides a working broadcast node.